 • Album: Magical Mystery Tour (1967)

 Summary: Very underrated record with artistic brilliance.
-Tracks 7-11 include happier musical overtones and four hit #1 American singles.
+Tracks 7-11 include happier musical overtones and three hit #1 American singles.

 • Album: The Beatles [a.k.a.
 The White Album] (1968)